Grant-Free NOMA-OTFS Paradigm: Enabling Efficient Ubiquitous Access for LEO Satellite Internet-of-Things: Abstract

 \section{Abstract}

 With the blooming of Internet-of-Things (IoT), we are witnessing an explosion in the number of IoT terminals, triggering an unprecedented demand for ubiquitous wireless access globally.
 In this context, the emerging low-Earth-orbit satellites (LEO-SATs) have been regarded as a promising enabler to complement terrestrial wireless networks in providing ubiquitous connectivity and bridging the ever-growing digital divide in the expected next-generation wireless communications.
-Nevertheless, the stringent requirements posed by LEO-SATs have imposed significant challenges to the current multiple access schemes and led to an emerging paradigm shift in system design.
-In this article, we first provide a comprehensive overview of the state-of-the-art multiple access schemes and investigate their limitations in the context of LEO-SATs.
-To this end, we propose the amalgamation of the grant-free non-orthogonal multiple access (GF-NOMA) paradigm and the orthogonal time frequency space (OTFS) waveform, for simplifying the connection procedure with reduced access latency and enhanced Doppler-robustness.
+Nevertheless, the harsh conditions posed by LEO-SATs have imposed significant challenges to the current multiple access (MA) schemes and led to an emerging paradigm shift in system design.
+In this article, we first provide a comprehensive overview of the state-of-the-art MA schemes and investigate their limitations in the context of LEO-SATs.
+To this end, we propose a novel next generation MA (NGMA), which amalgamates the grant-free non-orthogonal multiple access (GF-NOMA) mechanism and the orthogonal time frequency space (OTFS) waveform, for simplifying the connection procedure with reduced access latency and enhanced Doppler-robustness.
 Critical open challenging issues and future directions are finally presented for further technical development.